ink1ing/laziest-brow/README.md

 - The UI language is English with GitHub dark theme styling and bold fonts.

 ## Share & Import Mappings
-- Export as JSON: click "Export" to download a portable config file.
+- Export: click "Export" to download a portable config file of every shortcut.
-- Copy JSON: click "Copy JSON" to share via chat.
+- Import File: upload a JSON snapshot to merge or replace your existing shortcuts.
-- Copy Link: click "Copy Link" to copy a deep link that opens Options and asks to import your mappings in one step.
+- Import AI / Import Browser / Import web3: load the preset packs; confirm to replace everything or merge (overwriting matching prefixes).
-- Import (File/Paste): pick a JSON file or paste JSON to import.
+- Restore Defaults: clear all shortcuts and start fresh.
 - Strategy: when importing, choose OK to Replace All, or Cancel to Merge (overwrite same prefixes).
 - Format example:
   - { "version": 1, "mappings": [ { "prefix": ",", "urlTemplate": "https://chatgpt.com/?q=%s&hints=search" } ] }